Above is a selection of the prints created by the school children in response to the brief

 Primary and Secondary

 Primary and Secondary school pupils in the local area fully embraced our project.
 Using a range of printmaking techniques and a variety of creative responses to the brief, students produced an impressive collection of work.
-The work was on display over the Printfest weekend, up the stairway and on a screen in the Supper Room.
+The work of over 600 children was on display over the Printfest weekend, up the stairwell, in the Super Room, in the Main Hall corridor or projected on a loop in the Supper Room.

 The 2023 brief